Pharmaceutical Executive John Kapoor Sentenced To 66 Months In Prison In Opioid Trial

 The other executives received between one year and 33 months, significantly less than many of the prison terms recommended by the federal prosecutors.

-Earlier on Thursday, Insys sales chief Alec Burkaloff was sentenced to 26 months in prison for his role in the bribery and fraud scheme.
+Earlier on Thursday, Insys sales chief Alec Burlakoff was sentenced to 26 months in prison for his role in the bribery and fraud scheme.

 "This was an offense of greed," Burroughs said before sentencing Burlakoff.

-Note: An earlier version of this story misspelled Alec Burlakoff's last name as Burkaloff on first mention.